adrianrf/OpenGD77/docs/OpenGD77_User_Guide.md

   - "**Voice L2**" and
   - "**Voice L3**", in the latter two cases the L indicates the "Level"

-  The voice level is used to control whether the voice prompt is played immediatly, or whether the operator needs to press button SK1 to play the which describes the last change made to the radio.
+  The voice level is used to control whether the voice prompt is played immediately, or whether the operator needs to press button SK1 to play the prompt describing the last change made to the radio.

   For example.
-On **Voice** mode, which is **level 1**, the things which are voiced immediatly voiced are:
+On **Voice** mode, which is **level 1**, the items voiced immediately are:

   - Number key, and # key buttons being pressed.
   - Changes to squelch level.